jiesutd/RichWordSegmentor/README.md

 RichWordSegmentor
 ======
 RichWordSegmentor is a package for Word Segmentation using transition based neural networks under LibN3L package.
 It is the state-of-the-art neural word segmentator which supports rich pretraining from external data.
 With the help of rich pretraining, our model achieves the best result on 5 out of 6 Chinese word segmentation benchmarks.
-Performance details and model structure can be seen in our ACL paper: [Neural word segmentation with rich pretraining](https://arxiv.org/abs/1704.08960).
+Performance details and model structure can be seen in our ACL paper: [Neural word segmentation with rich pretraining](http://www.aclweb.org/anthology/P/P17/P17-1078.pdf).

-Demo system: (coming...)
+Demo system:
 ======
 * Download the [LibN3L](https://github.com/SUTDNLP/LibN3L) library and configure your system.
 Please refer to [Here](https://github.com/SUTDNLP/LibN3L)
 * Open [CMakeLists.txt](CMakeLists.txt) and change " ../LibN3L/" into the directory of your [LibN3L](https://github.com/SUTDNLP/LibN3L) package.